Water, Sanitation, and Hygiene Partnerships and Learning for Sustainability (WASHPaLS)

 TETRA TECH has over 30 years of successful WASH sector programming and thought leadership experience.
-Tetra Tech provides technical assistance in the areas of rural water supply, sustainability assessments, the sanitation value chain including fecal sludge management, and environmental compliance.
+Tetra Tech provided technical assistance in the areas of rural water supply, sustainability assessments, the sanitation value chain including fecal sludge management, and environmental compliance.

 AQUAYA INSTITUTE offers experienced scientists and field-based WASH researchers who bring an objective and rigorous approach to implementation research.
-The Aquaya Institute provides technical assistance in the areas of CLTS, water quality, research design, data collection, and program evaluation.
+The Aquaya Institute provided technical assistance in the areas of CLTS, water quality, research design, data collection, and program evaluation.

-FHI 360 brings three decades of experience in integrated WASH programming, implementation research, and behavior change approaches.
-FHI 360 provides technical assistance in the areas of WASH integration including WASH and nutrition, WASH in schools and healthcare facilities, hygiene, social and behavior change communication and comprehensive behavior-centered programming.
+FHI 360 has three decades of experience in integrated WASH programming, implementation research, and behavior change approaches.
+FHI 360 provided technical assistance in the areas of WASH integration including WASH and nutrition, hygiene, social and behavior change communication and comprehensive behavior-centered programming.

-FSG offers a formal business analytics perspective to understanding successes and challenges of market-based sanitation interventions.
-FSG provides technical assistance in the areas of market-based WASH services, market assessments, and inclusive market development.
+FSG offers a formal business analytics perspective to understanding successes and challenges of market based sanitation interventions.
+FSG provided technical assistance in the areas of market-based WASH services, market assessments, and inclusive market development.